Skip to main content

 Aliased State Variables

-State Variables can be aliased: a state variable declared at the parent level can be referenced from inside the sub-model under a different name.
+State Variables can be aliased: a state variable declared at the parent level can be referenced from inside the sub-model under a different name via state_variable_mappings.
+The aliasing is bidirectional read/write — both sides see and write the same underlying value, with the validator enforcing matching types on both ends.
 This keeps sub-models decoupled (they reference their own internal names) while still letting them participate in parent-level state.

 Qualified Component Paths

-• Queries against simulation data.
-Component IDs in entity_lifecycle, process_activity, and other dataframes use the qualified form.
-A SQL filter on component_id = 'process_1' misses every instance inside a Model Node; use component_id = 'model_node_1::process_1' or match with a LIKE pattern.
+• Chart View source queries.
+Component identifiers in entity_lifecycle, process_activity, and other dataframes use the qualified form.
+Filtering by display name as it appears in the Modeler — say, component = 'Lathe' — misses every instance inside a Model Node.
+Use component = 'cell_a::lathe', or match with LIKE.

 • Schedule material releases.
-A scheduled material release to a Source inside a sub-model must name the Source with its full path: model_node_1::source_1.
+A scheduled material release to a Source inside a sub-model must name the Source with its qualified id: cell_a::raw_material_intake.

-For deeply nested structures, paths chain: facility::line_3::cell_2::process_1 addresses a process three levels down.
-Inside a sub-model, you can reference local components by their bare name — the qualified prefix is only needed when crossing the parent-child boundary.
-This keeps sub-models reusable; they don’t need to know what name their parent gave them.
+Authoring hooks and listeners inside the sub-model uses local component ids — the qualified prefix is only needed when crossing the parent-child boundary.
+Sub-models stay reusable; they don’t need to know what name their parent gave them.
+For deeply nested structures, paths chain: plant_1::line_3::cell_2::lathe.

 Common Patterns